jotaen/klog/docs/Guide.md

 $ klog eval --after=2018-01-01 --before=2018-12-31 --tag=workout sport.klg
 ```

-Or if you want an ongoing counter of the current day to be displayed:
+Or if you want an ongoing counter of the current day to be displayed
+in your terminal:

 ```
 $ klog eval --today --diff --live worktimes.klg
 ```

 Pro-tip: most shells have native support for glob patterns, so in case
-you want to organise your records in multiple files (e.g. one file per month)
+you want to organise your records throughout multiple files
+(e.g. one file per month)
-you can evaluate them all at once by doing `klog eval *.klg`.
+you can evaluate them all at once by passing the glob pattern `*.klg`.

 ## Menu bar widget (MacOS)
 On MacOS you can launch a menu bar widget by running

 ```
+# Set the file:
+$ klog widget --file=times.klg

+# Start the widget:
-$ klog widget --file=worktimes.klg
+$ klog widget
 ```

-It displays an ongoing counter of the current day and a summary
+It displays an ongoing counter of the current day and the statistics
 of the entire file in your menu bar / system tray.